visual storytelling

 Live Streaming

-As there are so many ways to tell your stories visually, it can be daunting to pick out the trends that will be the most helpful in reaching your audience.
+As there are so many ways to tell your stories visually, it can be tricky to pick out the trends that will be the most helpful in reaching your audience.
 Have you thought about live streaming?

 This has become increasingly popular among visual storytellers who want to establish a greater connection with their audiences.